kubecost/docs/cloud-integration.md

 2. Once the node is added to the cloud bill, Kubecost starts emitting something closer to the actual price.
 3. For the time period where Kubecost assumed the node was onDemand but it was actually reserved, reconciliation fixes the price in ETL.

-Note: The reconciled Assets will inherit the labels from the corresponding items in the billing data.
+> **Note:** The reconciled Assets will inherit the labels from the corresponding items in the billing data.
 If there exist identical label keys between the original assets and those of the billing data items, the label value of the original asset will take precedence.

 ### Cloud Usage
-The Cloud Usage process allows Kubecost to pull in out-of-cluster cloud spend from your Cloud Service Provider's billing data.
-This includes any services run by the Cloud Service Provider in addition to compute resources outside of clusters monitored by Kubecost.
+The Cloud Usage process allows Kubecost to pull in out-of-cluster cloud spend from your CSP's billing data.
+This includes any services run by the CSP in addition to compute resources outside of clusters monitored by Kubecost.
 Additionally, by labeling these Cloud Usage, their cost can be distributed to Allocations as external costs.
-This can help teams get a better understanding of the proportion of out-of-cluster cloud spend that their in-cluster usage is dependant on.
+This can help teams get a better understanding of the proportion of OOC cloud spend that their in-cluster usage is dependant on.
 CloudUsages become available as soon as they appear in the billing data, with the 6 to 24 hour delay mentioned above, and are updated as they become more complete.

-## Cloud Integration Configurations
+## Cloud integration configurations
-The Kubecost Helm Chart provides values that can enable or disable each cloud process on the deployment once a cloud integration has been set up.
+The Kubecost Helm chart provides values that can enable or disable each cloud process on the deployment once a cloud integration has been set up.
 Turning off either of these processes will disable all the benefits provided by them.

 Value | Default | Description
 --: | :--: | :--